staxx6/nvim-config/doc/help.md

 Ctrl + o : Enter insert normal mode (normal mode for one action) (insert) Ctrl + r : Enter from register / paste from register following up with 0 for register 0 or + sys clipboard.
 PluginX helps for preview!

+gi : go to last insert position and enter insert mode g; and g: : Goes through the change list

 ## Correct Stuff

 **Normal mode**